The Battle of the Harvests

 The Battle of the Harvests (aka Battle of the Harvests) is an 18-minute 1942 Canadian documentary film, made by the National Film Board of Canada (NFB) as part of the wartime Canada Carries On series.
 The film was produced by James Beveridge and directed by Stanley Jackson, who also provided the narration.
-The Battle of the Harvests shows how the farmers were mobilized worldwide in a battle of harvests to serve the fighting nations during the Second World War.
+The Battle of the Harvests shows how the farmers were mobilized worldwide in a battle on the farmland to serve the fighting nations during the Second World War.
 The film's French version title was La Bataille des récoltes.

 Synopsis

 In 1942, farmers have become an important part of the war effort on the North American home front.
 The prairie farmlands in Canada are the world's richest and provide the food for the Allied nations.
 Food production was aided by favourable weather and introduction of scientific innovations and methods such as irrigation, terraced fields and planned forms.
 Canada has also embarked on a program of rationing and conservation to ensure food is available for all its wartime needs.

 In the United Kingdom, agriculture has undergone a great transformation.
 In 20 months, English farmers have repaired the damage suffered over 20 years through the use of machinery, new farming methods and the reclamation of two billion acres of farmland from pastures and parks making the difference.
 The subsequent increase in annual grain production rose from prewar levels of 100 tons to 170 tons.
 To help meet the nation's food needs, over five million English households have also planted their own gardens.
 The critical need for farm workers has led to ordinary civilians joining with soldiers to bring in the harvest.

 In the war-torn Soviet Union, collectivization has harnessed the potential of its farm "factories" to fulfill the needs of its people.
 From the wheat fields of the Caucasus, harvests have been able to provide for its far-flung millions.
 Collectivization has brought an integration of its food resources, creating a powerful agricultural sector that rivals its industrial might.

 Food has been of primary concern to Canada, as at the heart of many of the government's wartime food policies was the need to feed Canada's soldiers and overseas Allies.
 Instead of the scarcity and shortages that people faced in the 1930s, the knowledge that a nutritious diet was necessary for a fighting man meant that a healthy, hard-working populace would result.
 Agricultural products have also become the raw elements of new products from flax fibre used for parachute cords, dandelions and milkweed crushed to become synthetic rubber and sunflower seed made into oil.